rgw3d/ExpressionParseTreeV2/README.md

 Parsing equations and simplifying them

-Input.java has the main method
+Main.java has the main method